 COMPARATIVE SOCIAL NEUROSCIENCE

 Some of the primary questions addressed in the Kelly Lab include: What are the mechanisms underlying social behavior?
 How has social behavior evolved over time, and how have relevant neural circuits changed within and across species to allow for the extreme variation in social behavior we see today?
 What types of environmental influences have an impact on social behavior and the brain?
-How does social behavior develop over an individual’s lifetime, and how stable or plastic are social traits within an individual and/or species?
+How stable or plastic are social traits within an individual and/or species?
+What drives animals to live in large groups?
+How does the brain promote sociality?
+How does the brain allow animals to rapidly shift their behavior so that they can behave appropriately in dynamic group environments?
 To answer such questions, the lab uses an integrative approach and combines techniques from behavioral ecology, neuroendocrinology, developmental neurobiology, molecular biology, and genetics to study the mechanisms underlying social behavior.

 Department of Psychology